benjamin5252/Sorting-Visualizer-with-c/README.md

 \<NUM> ::= integer number <br />

 # How to use
-The sample input .srt data is in the "SortData" folder.
+The sample input .srt data is in the "SortData" folder. <br />
-To make the sortingViz, type command "make sortingViz.c" To run the program, type command "./sortingViz SortData/filename.srt"
+To make the sortingViz, type command "make sortingViz.c" <br />
+To run the program, type command "./sortingViz SortData/filename.srt" <br />

 # Screen recordings
 ## bubble sort